| Ch 6 -- The C and C++ Programming Languages

 found within the input variables (parameters), whatever they might be, and returns

+the result to whatever other function invoked it.
 Because they are implemented as functions, procedures written in C do not need

 to know whether, or how deeply, they will be nested inside other function calls.